-This course will present technologies to dynamically enhance Web sites through scripting, animation tools, and Dynamic HTML.
-Additional topics may be discussed depending on technology available at the time of the course offering and the specific interests of the current students.
-Prerequisites: BCIS 2318 or CISC 4322.
+This course will present technologies to dynamically enhance web sites through scripting, animation tools, and Dynamic HTML.
+Additional topics may be discussed depending on the specific interests of the current students.
+Prerequisite: BCIS 2318 or CISC 4322

 BCIS 3320 - Database Administration (3)